There’s a stereotype about menopause and sexless marriage. But is there any truth behind it? Let’s see what’s really going on.

 - How can you improve your sex life after menopause?

-- Menopause sexless marriage: A final word
+- Menopause and sexless marriage: A final word

 Although menopause is a completely natural process that every person who gets periods will go through, it does change a lot of things about your body.